Functional Artwork

-As its name suggests, functional artwork is designed to serve both form and function.
-Whether reducing excess noise, concealing equipment, providing ambient lighting, or offering an interactive experience, these products don’t just look pretty, they’re useful, too!
+As its name suggests, functional art serves both form and function.
+Whether you aim to reduce excess noise, conceal equipment, provide ambient lighting, or offer an interactive experience, functional artwork doesn’t just look pretty; it’s useful, too!

 Tactile Art